Azure/embedded-wireless-framework/examples/CK_RX65N_CCRX/README_NETX_AZURE.md

 #Overview
-This readme will help to create Azure Resources used for the examples running NetX Duo and PNP
+This readme will help to create Azure Resources used for the examples running NetX Duo and PNP, NetX Duo PPP for Device update from IoT Hub

 ## Prepare Azure resources

 To prepare Azure cloud resources and connect a device to Azure, you can use Azure CLI.
 There are two ways to access the Azure CLI: by using the Azure Cloud Shell, or by installing Azure CLI locally.
 Azure Cloud Shell lets you run the CLI in a browser so you don't have to install anything.